-After changes are made, designers shall develop a final set of working drawings, to be submitted in accordance with the most current version of the Board of Regents BPP.
+After changes are made, vendor's or manufacturer's representative shall develop a final set of working drawings, to be submitted in accordance with the most current version of the Board of Regents BPP.

 E. Institution Review and Acceptance

 1. Design documents review.